mikeysteele/ng-bootstrap/.github/ISSUE_TEMPLATE.md

 Please note that we can _not_ act on bug reports without a _minimal_ reproduction scenario in a StackBlitz.
 Here is why: https://github.com/ng-bootstrap/ng-bootstrap#you-think-youve-found-a-bug

-### Versions of Angular, ng-bootstrap and Bootstrap:
+### Versions of Angular, ng-bootstrap and Foundation:

 Angular:

 ng-bootstrap:

-Bootstrap:
+Foundation: